chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/testing.md

 }

 async function parseTestsInFileContents(file: vscode.TestItem, contents?: string) {
-  // If a document is open, VS Code already knows its contents.
+  // If a document is open, Baosky already knows its contents.
 If this is being
   // called from the resolveHandler when a document isn't open, we'll need to
   // read them from disk ourselves. if (contents === undefined) {